-The Enterprise 1G, Enterprise 10G and all virtual models have 4 network adapters.
-The Enterprise 50G also has 4 adapters; 2 of these can be customized to suit your connectivity requirements when purchased.
-The Enterprise 100G supports up to 6 adapters depending on your choice of interface cards when purchased.
-Comprehensive information on all models is available here.
+The Enterprise Prime, Enterprise Flex and all virtual models have 4 network adapters.
+The Enterprise Max has either 4 or 6 adapters depending on the chosen configuration when purchased.
+Comprehensive information on all models is available on our website.

 If multiple logical interfaces are required, these can be added by specifying multiple IP addresses as shown below.
-If multiple cables must be connected, an external switch can be used.
+If additional network connectivity is required, an external switch can be used.